-To help minimize the adverse visual impact, the applicants have proposed plants which will grow up to 20 feet in height (Exhibit 18).
+To minimize the adverse visual impact, the applicants have proposed plants which will grow to twenty (20) feet in height (Exhibit 18).
 These plants include Myrica californica which will achieve a height of 15 to 20 feet in ten years, Prunus ilicifolia which will achieve a height of 20 to 25 feet in ten years and Rhus integrefolia which will achieve a height of 10 to 15 feet in ten years.
 At their full height, the plants will screen the wall.
-The applicants believe that colorizing and texturzing of the wall is therefore unnecessary.
-Though the plants proposed by the applicants may eventually screen the wall, the Commission finds that colorizing and texturizing in combination with the plantings is still necessary, as the plants will take an estimated ten years to screen the wall, during this interim period an adverse visual impact will remain which must be mitigated.
+Though the plants proposed by the applicants may eventually screen the wall, the Commission is imposing special condition number six to require that the applicants submit a landscaping plan and prepare two monitoring reports, for the review and approval of the Executive Director, to assure that the vegetative screening is successful and that the visual impacts of the retaining wall are minimized.